top of page

 Payroll Tax Penalties

-Avoiding mistakes, remitting your taxes on time and fully will save you from facing severe tax penalties.
+Avoiding mistakes and paying your taxes as and when due will save you from tax penalties.
 Failing to withhold the correct amount from your employees makes you 100% liable for paying up the balance and the additional fees that may be imposed on you.
-Since you can't afford to report the wrong sum at any time, payroll taxes are therefore a big deal.

-Failing to pay your payroll taxes on time, attracts a fee of 2% of the accrued sum for 1-5 days of lateness.
-For 6-15 days, you`ll pay a 5% penalty, and if you`re behind on payment by 16 days or more or 10 days after you get the first notice requesting payment of tax due from the IRS, the penalty fee gets as high as 10-15%.
+Failing to pay your payroll taxes on time, attracts a fee of 2% of the unpaid sum for 1-5 days of lateness.
+For 6-15 days, you'll pay a 5% penalty, and if you're behind on payment by more than 15 days, the penalty fee gets as high as 10%.
+If your tax remains unpaid for more than 10 days after you get the first notice requesting payment of tax due from the IRS, you'll pay additional 15% of unpaid amount.

 For small businesses who outsource HR solutions to professional employer organizations (PEO), if the PEO fails to pay on time or deposits the wrong amount, the IRS still comes after you, the business owner.